mergeability/mergeable/docs/recipes/pr-wip.md

+## Work In Progress

-## Preventing accidental merging of Pull Requests that are work in progress.
+Prevent accidental merging of Pull Requests that are work in progress by labeling it `WIP` or prefixing the title with the abbreviation.

-Some times a pull request is opened before work is complete so that others may comment on the code.
-When this is the case, you may want to make sure that you clearly mark the pull request as `WIP`.

-You also want to make sure that the pull request is not accidentally merged.

-Create a configuration with the following recipe:
+### Recipe
 ```yml
 version: 2
 mergeable: